SpaceX astronauts return to earth with 'dark' splashdown

 Their capsule, Resilience, will head back to Cape Canaveral for refurbishment for SpaceX’s first private crew mission in September.
 The space station docking mechanism will be removed, and a brand new domed window put in its place.

-A tech billionaire has purchased the entire three-day flight, which will orbit 120km above the space station.
-He’ll fly with a pair of contest winners and a physician assistant from St. Jude Children’s Research Hospital, his designated charity for the mission.
+A tech billionaire has purchased the entire three-day flight, which will orbit 120 kilometres above the space station.
+He’ll fly with a pair of contest winners and a physician assistant from St Jude Children’s Research Hospital, his designated charity for the mission.

 SpaceX’s next astronaut launch for NASA will follow in October.